Table of Contents

 You are more likely to be successful in hypnobirthing if you learn as much as possible before you start.
 Don’t assume it will be as simple as downloading a hypnobirthing app with good reviews.
 It does require more than a few free visualisation tracks!

 Also, make sure your hypnobirthing complements a holistic approach to natural childbirth.
 Hypnobirthing alone won’t necessarily get you through labour with no drugs: it needs to be part of a package.
 I have a post on how to prepare your body for a natural childbirth to help you on your way.

 Tip 2: Get your birth partner on board

 Whoever is supporting you through labour definitely needs to know what your plans are for pain management.

 The last thing you need is someone asking when you’re going move onto the drugs.
 If possible, get them to go through some of your course material with you.

 Consider making them a “cheat sheet” of helpful hypnobirthing phrases and breathing exercises that they can support you in.
 Keep this in your maternity notes along with your birth plan.

 Tip 3: Avoid negative birth stories

 Keep the vibes around you positive and supportive.
 If people start telling you a negative birthing story, quickly cut them off.
-You can hold up your hand and say, “Uh, I’m going to have to stop you there Karen.
-I know you want to tell this story but I am really committed to having a positive birth experience.
-I know you mean well but it’s not helpful to me to hear negative birth stories.
+You can hold up your hand and say, “Uh, I’m going to have to stop you there Julie.
+I know you want to tell this story but I am really committed to having a positive birth experience and it’s not helpful to me to hear negative birth stories.
 Perhaps we can talk about something more positive and exciting, like baby names”